My passion is resolving workplace disputes through arbitration or mediation. It's that simple.

 Rosters: FMCS; Oregon ERB.

-Mediation experience in a diverse set of cases, including employee termination, sexual harassment, employee benefit plan, multi-party personal injury, landlord-tenant, and consumer.
+Mediation experience in a diverse set of cases, including employee termination, sexual harassment, disability discrimination, employee benefit plan, multi-party personal injury, landlord-tenant, and consumer.

 Member, Oregon Mediation Association (workplace mediation group); past chair, Oregon State Bar Section on Labor & Employment Law; former director, Willamette University Center for Dispute Resolution; former vice-chair, Oregon Dispute Resolution Commission.